Emmotes/ic_spoilers/docs/penelope.md

     "id": 1913,
     "flavour_text": "",
     "description": {
-        "desc": "Each time one of Penelope's Insect Swarms is dispersed, another smaller swarm appears randomly (preferring to appear on an enemy if possible), damaging monsters in it for $(seconds_of_bud) seconds of BUD damage and slowing them using the same rules as the original Insect Plague.
+        "desc": "Each time one of Penelope's Insect Swarms is dispersed, another smaller swarm appears randomly (preferring to appear on an enemy if possible), damaging enemies in it for $(seconds_of_bud) seconds of BUD damage and slowing them using the same rules as the original Insect Plague.
 These smaller swarms do not spawn additional ones when they disperse."
     },
     "effect_keys": [
         {